Nutmeg, Mace and Ginger; Health Benefits and Side Effects

 Nutmeg, Mace Ginger Health Benefits and Side Effects

-Nothing yells holiday quite as loudly as the aroma of ginger, nutmeg and cinnamon drifting merrily throughout the house.
+Nothing shouts holiday quite as loudly as the aroma of ginger, nutmeg and cinnamon drifting merrily throughout the house.
 But those wonderful aromatic spices are not just for the holidays.

 However, before you rush off to the shops to stock up on those exotic beauties, a word of warning.
 Some of these herbs and spices have a sting in the tail.
 When taken in excess, they can have dangerous side effects.